 Once you have removed access from it, go back to the Remove Access tab in the plugin settings and delete the Access key.

 Access key is a token received by the plugin when you first granted your app access to the Gmail API.
-This token is needed to communicate with the Gmail API and send email.
-In order to avoid any confusion the plugin does not show it on the settings page.
+This token is needed to communicate with the Gmail API and send an email.
+In order to avoid any confusion, the plugin does not show it on the settings page.

 If you have any questions feel free to share it in the comment section.